Weird DNA MUSIC

 Listen with stereo speakers or headphones for best results

-UCLA Live Orchestral Demo Tracks
+UCLA Live Small Orchestra Demo Tracks

-April In Paris
+April in Paris

 Recorded and mixed at Private Island Audio, Hollywood, CA.